mintedreward/heartmail/README.md

 * The Megabits: Band.
 * Theory of Bitcoin: Educational material on Bitcoin.
 * The Dream that Lasted Forever: Movies and video games.

-## Principles

-* All protocols are open-source and open-protocol.
-* If someone dies, everything should keep working.
-* Everything should feel right.

-## Software stack

-This software stack is designed to bring the UI to every platform while running on scalable cloud infrastructure.
-When paired with scalable algorithms, this architecture scales to billions of users per node.

-- Javascript / node.js: Javascript is the only language that runs on every platform and is the only candidate for the reference implementation of every protocol.
-Furthermore, because all slow components are either already implemented in C++ or can be in the form of a node.js module, there is no advantage in using any other programming language.
-- next.js: A popular framework for creating the web front-end.
-- React Native: A popular framework for creating the mobile front-end.
-- Docker: The standard container tool.
-- Kubernetes: The standard container management tool.
-- Cassandra: The standard distributed database.

 Copyright (c) 2022 HeartMail Inc. All rights reserved.